TacticsPro/Office_Tools_Ultimate_Releases/README.md

 # 🧾 Office Tools for GST & Tally Automation

-**Office Tools** is a powerful desktop toolkit designed to simplify and automate workflows related to GST filings and Tally-compatible data preparation.
+**Office Tools Ultimate** is a powerful desktop toolkit designed to simplify and automate workflows related to GST filings and Tally-compatible data preparation.
 It is especially built for accountants, tax consultants, and businesses dealing with high volumes of financial transactions.

 From GST 2A/2B/8A reconciliation to Tally XML creation, this suite streamlines data manipulation, comparison, conversion, and reporting with high accuracy and Excel automation.